finkeissen/finkeissen/README.md

 - Not a prompt framework
 - Not an absolute or unquestionable knowledge-base
 - Not an LLM wrapper

+**The Epistemic Problem: Human Defensiveness & AI Hallucination** Human researchers, driven by conscious or unvoiced defense mechanisms (such as rationalization or selective bias), routinely omit the exact boundaries of their claims to protect their hypotheses.
+Modern AI systems ingest these un-bound generalizations and scale them into hallucinations.
+This pipeline acts as an uncompromising logical counter-measure.

 **Research areas:**
 - epistemic governance